Louisa Kitchin

 Psychological Services

-Louisa Kitchin is a Melbourne-based psychologist offering psychodynamic and attachment-informed therapy for adults across different life stages.
+• Louisa Kitchin is a Melbourne-based psychologist offering psychodynamic therapy for adults.

 Approach

-My approach draws on psychodynamic, relational, and attachment-informed psychotherapy.
-This work is suited to adults seeking relief and psychological growth through a deeper understanding of themselves, their relationships, and the patterns that shape their lives.
+Suited to adults seeking not only relief, but a deeper understanding of themselves and the patterns that shape their lives.

-Therapy offers space to explore what lies beneath psychological symptoms, including how you’ve learned to manage your emotional and relational world.
-This work helps bring awareness to unresolved experiences and patterns that continue to shape your life.
+Therapy offers space to explore what may sit beneath your symptoms, including unresolved experiences and the ways you have learned to manage your emotional and relational world.
+We think together about patterns that have developed over time, what they may be protecting, and how these experiences continue to shape your life.

 The therapeutic relationship is central, creating an environment that feels safe enough to explore your difficulties, hopes, and wishes.
-What unfolds between us can offer insight into patterns of relating, thinking, and feeling, and how these occur outside therapy.
+What unfolds between us can offer insight into how you relate, think, and feel, and how this occurs outside of therapy.

 About